The Blivet Quilo FLT Gen 2 Boots: A Must-Have

 · A weight of 1138g per pair in size 44 (US 11 Men)

-It goes without saying that people riding with clipless pedals will immediately equip themselves with boots specially designed for fatbiking.
-It is mainly people riding flat pedals who do not necessarily seem to go for a cycling boot.
-However, just like summer on your mountain bike, it makes a big difference.
-The Quilo boot will offer you far superior grip to your regular boots thanks to its flattened sole ensuring maximum contact with your pedal, the Vibram Ò compound and the sole pattern designed to allow the cleats of your pedals to grip properly.
-Your regular boots will have an ideal sole for walking, but really ordinary to give you grip on your pedals.
+It goes without saying that people riding with clip-in pedals will immediately equip themselves with boots specially designed for fatbiking.
+It's mainly people riding flat pedals who don't necessarily seem to gravitate towards a cycling boot.
+Yet, just like summer on your mountain bike, it makes a world of difference.
+The Quilo boot will offer you far superior grip to your regular boots thanks to its flattened sole ensuring maximum contact with your pedal, the Vibram Ò compound, and the sole pattern designed to allow your pedal cleats to grip properly.
+Your regular boots will have a sole that's ideal for walking, but really ordinary for giving you grip on your pedals.
 Their compound will undoubtedly be much stiffer and slippery.
-In addition, the Quilo will weigh much less than the majority of winter boots.
-On a fatbike, the rolling resistance of your tires on snow is already quite intense, put all the odds on your side and lighten your boots.
+In addition, the Quilo will weigh much less than most winter boots.
+On a fatbike, the rolling resistance of your tires on snow is already quite intense, put all the odds in your favor and lighten your boots.

-I've ridden a few boots from different brands and in my experience the Quilo boots are by far my favorite boots for fatbiking.
-First, the comfort of the Quilo is much superior to other boots I have tried.
-I have a slightly narrower foot and other brands did not offer the same fit and comfort.
-They were all a little too wide for me and my foot tended to move from left to right during my ride.
-The more flexible design of the Quilo is in my opinion one of the great assets of the boot and contributes greatly to this superior comfort.
-The fact that it also has 2 speed laces allowing a better adjustment on 2 different areas was a game changer for me personally.
+I've ridden a few boots from different brands and in my experience, the Quilo boots are by far my favorite boots for fatbiking.
+First, the comfort of the Quilo is far superior to other boots I've tried.
+I have a slightly narrower foot and other brands didn't offer the same fit and comfort.
+They were all a bit too wide for me and my foot tended to move from left to right during my ride.
+The more flexible design of the Quilo is, in my opinion, one of the boot's greatest assets and contributes greatly to this superior comfort.
+The fact that it also has 2 speed laces allowing for a better fit on 2 different areas was a game changer for me personally.
 When there is only one speedlace or one Boa Ò , I always end up with a boot that will be too tight at the ankle and not tight enough at the foot.
 In terms of warmth, the boot does an excellent job of keeping my feet warm while letting them breathe.
 The EVA insert in the sole insulates the foot very well from the cold that can be transmitted by contact with the pedals.
 This is also a source of considerable heat loss and not all fatbike boots address this issue.
-I have never had a problem keeping my feet warm during a ride, even with temperatures below -20 degrees.
-As for the quality of the ride, well, we are elsewhere.
+I've never had a problem keeping my feet warm during a ride, even with temperatures below -20 degrees.
+As for ride quality, well, we're elsewhere.
 In my opinion, absolutely nothing compares to the Quilo for riding flats in winter.
 Other fatbike boots are designed primarily for riding with clip-in pedals.
-So if you want to ride with flats, you will use a boot whose rigidity is much too high to be comfortable and to grip your flats well.
+So if you want to ride with flats, you'll be using a boot whose stiffness is far too high to be comfortable and grip your flats well.
 In addition, the sole is far from being optimized for use with flat pedals.
-With my Quilo on my feet, I really feel like I am on my mountain bike with my trusty RC shoes.
-A world of difference with the other boots available on the market.
+With my Quilo on my feet, I really feel like I'm on my mountain bike with my trusty RC shoes.
+A world of difference compared to other boots available on the market.

-In short, if you want a boot that is truly made for riding on flat pedals and that will give you the same ride quality as your mountain bike shoes in the summer, the Quilo FLT Gen2 are by far the best purchase you can make.
-Also, since they are not designed to ride with clips, the price is really interesting compared to other options on the market.
-In addition, you are supporting a Quebec company and that is really a choice that we encourage you to make.
+In short, if you want a boot that's truly made for riding on flat pedals and that will give you the same ride quality as your mountain bike shoes in the summer, the Quilo FLT Gen2 are by far the best purchase you can make.
+Also, since they're not originally designed to ride with clips, the price is really attractive compared to other options on the market.
+Plus, you're supporting a Quebec company, and that's really a choice we encourage you to make.